-I have been director of the Graduate School of Development Policy and Practice at University of Cape Town (UCT) since 2013.
+I founded and have been director of The Nelson Mandela School of Public Governance at University of Cape Town (UCT) since 2013.
 I was born in Cape Town and educated in Economics, Economic History and History at UCT, Wits and Columbia.
 After economic research and teaching at the University of Cape Town, I joined the South African Department of Trade and Industry in 1995, managing industry and technology policy.
 I moved to the Presidency in 2002.
 I managed economic policy in the South African Presidency, represented the Presidency at the G20, and was co-chair of the G20 Development Working Group.
 I have served or serve on several boards, and am associated with a range of policy research initiatives including the TIPS, the International Growth Centre for which I was until recently the Zambia Country Director, and the European Centre for Development Policy Management where I am a board member.
 I was a visiting scholar at the Harvard Business School, a regular visiting professor at the Graduate School of Governance at Maastricht University and a member of the OECD Secretary-General’s Inclusive Growth Advisory Group.
 I write about economic development issues, including Season of Hope - Economic Reform under Mandela and Mbeki and recently co-edited The Oxford Companion to South African Economics.